iamdevonbutler/brahma/docs/architecture/conventions.md

 # Conventions

+## Dot syntax
+- @todo
+- give usage examples
+- favors flat Objects and Arrays over nested data.
+- explain why this is helpful for accessing object properties - interface would be weird w/o it
+- keeps you config files looking simple - scales better

 ## $wrap it up
 By convention, we prefix wrapped code, injected into our resources, w/ the dollar sign ("$").